Getting Started

 6. Attach a Database

 Add a dedicated PostgreSQL database or Valkey (Redis-compatible) cache to any environment.
+Attach runs asynchronously: the call returns immediately with a pending job, and you poll get_db_attach_status until it reaches succeeded or failed.

 attach_postgres(